gregvissing/frontrowgreg-blog/src/posts/words-of-wisdom-by-stan-lee-regarding-work.md

 tags:
   - Words of Wisdom; Stan Lee
 ---
-It's been a little over two years since the passing of [Stan Lee](https://en.wikipedia.org/wiki/Stan_Lee), but the following quote of his always makes me reflect on what I've learned, to do the job that I love.
+It's been almost two years since the passing of [Stan Lee](https://en.wikipedia.org/wiki/Stan_Lee), but the following quote of his always makes me reflect on what I've learned, to do the job that I love.

-I think whatever you do you should **do what you most want to do** and **what you’re best at**.
+> I think whatever you do you should **do what you most want to do** and **what you’re best at**.
 Too many people don’t do what their heart’s desire is.
 They try to do something else ’cause they think **it will be easy** to get a job or make money.
 And if that happens then when you’re doing it **you feel like you’re working**.
 But if you do what you really want to do you **feel like you’re playing** and it’s **easier for you to do**. **\- Stan Lee**

 Above, I've highlighted some of the words from this quote that stick out to me.